FreeshardBase/documentation/docs/developer_docs/existing_apps.md

 1. specifically adapted.

 Apps that are made for self-hosting mostly are in category zero or one, some are in category two, none is currently in category three.
-Our aim is to motivate app developers to work towards bringing their apps into category three because it yields the best and smoothest experience for the user.
+Our aim is to motivate app developers to work towards bringing their apps into category four because it yields the best and smoothest experience for the user.

 ### Level 0: Blocked